Chart Color Schemes

 Hornsby Heights has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects that could impact this region.
-Notable ones are Hornsby Park transformation from quarry to parklands, Mount Colah Station Upgrade, Arlington Heights Estate development, and Berowra Valley National Park Northern Extension.
-The following list outlines those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six projects likely influencing the region.
+Notable ones are Hornsby Park's transformation from quarry to parklands, Mount Colah Station Upgrade, Arlington Heights Estate development, and Berowra Valley National Park Northern Extension.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.